 - NDC: Deafverse interactive game

-- Hands & Voices: Postsecondary Transition Online Module for Parents and their Teens

 - HKNC: Pre-ETS Services for DeafBlind youth

 - NCDB: Transition to Adulthood

 What are some examples of Pre-ETS activities?

 As early as age 14, deaf students can start exploring career interests.
 Even if students are not registered with VR, they can participate in school-supported activities.
 Pre-ETS activities should follow the five areas: